cjtrowbridge/tilerealm.org/README.md

 ### **Next Steps**

-I am working on three initial releases which will allow a wide variety of use cases and runtime environments while using minimal dependencies, in order to enable rapid development across platforms with minimal resource requirements.
+I am working on two initial releases which will allow a wide variety of use cases and runtime environments while using minimal dependencies, in order to enable rapid development across platforms with minimal resource requirements.

-#### **PHP Server Development (Version 0.1)**
-   - **Objective**: Develop a PHP-based server that offers a more accessible and flexible environment for users to interact with the game via a web browser.
-   - **Tasks**:
-     - **Set Up the PHP Server**: Install and configure a LAMP (Linux, Apache, MySQL, PHP) stack to host the PHP server.
-     - **Implement Game Logic in PHP**: Translate the core game functions into PHP, ensuring compatibility with the web environment and database integration.
-     - **Create a Web-Based Interface**: Develop a PHP-based front-end that users can access through their web browsers, with an emphasis on user-friendly design and ease of access.
-     - **Testing and Deployment**: Test the PHP server under various conditions, including different devices and browsers, to ensure broad compatibility.
-   - **Release**: Deploy the PHP server and provide instructions for users to access the game via their web browsers.

 #### **C++ Server Development (Version 0.1)**
    - **Objective**: Develop a robust and high-performance server in C++ that handles the core game logic and interactions.
 This server will be accessed via a web browser.